Distributional Consistency Loss: Beyond Pointwise Data Terms in Inverse Problems: Applications

 This effect is also seen in the histograms of $s_i$ values (Figure~\ref{fig:DIP_histograms}) and loss trajectories (Figure~\ref{fig:DIP_metrics}) for each case.
 Figure \ref{fig:DIP_loss_MSE} demonstrates that the MSE loss tends to zero for DIP-MSE, while the MSE loss converges to a non-zero value for DIP-DC.
 Similarly, in Figure \ref{fig:DIP_loss_DC}, DC loss tends towards zero for DIP-DC, and converges to a value away from zero for DIP-MSE.

-Further, in Figure \ref{fig:DIP_loss_PSNR} we plot the PSNR during the optimization process, showing that DIP-DC achieves its optimum PSNR and then plateaus, while training with the standard MSE loss leads to worse performance over time.
-We also observe that the peak PSNR achieved is higher with DIP-DC compared to DIP-MSE.
-Figure \ref{fig:DIP_loss_peak_PSNR} shows that this trend is not confined to $\sigma=\frac{75}{255}$, but is general: \textbf{DIP-DC outperforms DIP-MSE at peak PSNR}, and the improvement increases with $\sigma$.
-We hypothesize that this is because with MSE loss, the DIP network begins to overfit to noise before finer details can benefit from the inductive prior; as our DC loss does not allow overfitting, we avoid this issue and thereby achieve stronger regularization.
+Further, in Figure \ref{fig:DIP_loss_PSNR} we plot PSNR during optimization.
+As is standard in DIP, MSE requires carefully optimised early stopping to avoid performance degradation.
+DIP-DC, by contrast, reaches its optimum PSNR and then plateaus without such intervention.
+Importantly, we compare against optimally early-stopped DIP-MSE (i.e., peak PSNR), and still observe that \textbf{DIP-DC achieves higher peak PSNR}.
+Figure \ref{fig:DIP_loss_peak_PSNR} shows this trend persists across noise levels, with larger gains at higher $\sigma$.
+We hypothesize that MSE begins fitting noise before finer details can fully benefit from the inductive prior, whereas DC reduces this incentive and stabilizes optimization near the data-consistent regime.

-In Appendix \ref{app:DIP}, we show further results and trends with varied $\sigma$ values.
+In Appendix \ref{app:DIP}, we show further results and trends with varied $\sigma$ values, as well as results evaluating the effect of misspecifying the noise model.